scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 As an additional constraint compared to {{RFC5280}}, SCION implementations MUST use the `UTF8String` value type for all the above attributes, including the `ISD-AS number` attribute.

-**Note:**<br>
-Besides the above listed required attributes, SCION implementations may additionally also support other attributes.
+**Note:** Besides the above listed required attributes, SCION implementations may additionally also support other attributes.

 ##### `ISD-AS number` Attribute {#isd-as-nr}